BarthelemyPavy/user-recommendation/doc/source/content/next.md

 ## Orchestration

+Select the best model based on other metrics such as the run time in train and inference stages, used resources (CPU/GPU, RAM).

 Add more flexibility on my Flows using foreach operator on training step to have the choice to add more combination of training.

 Test Metaflow on a cloud with the UI.